-In February 2022, Old SAFE sold an aggregate of 108,571 Caret units, 1.08 % of the authorized Caret units, to a group of investors (refer to Note 3).
-In addition, an affiliate of an existing shareholder (which is affiliated with one of the Company's independent directors) made a commitment to purchase 28,571 Caret units, or 0.29 % of the authorized Caret units, for a purchase price of \$ 5.0 million.
+In February 2022, Old SAFE sold an aggregate of 108,571 Caret units, 1.08% of the authorized then-authorized Caret units, to a group of investors (refer to Note 3).
+In addition, an affiliate of an existing shareholder (which is affiliated with one of the Company's independent directors) made a commitment to purchase 28,571 Caret units, or 0.29% of the authorized then-authorized Caret units, for a purchase price of \$5.0 million.
 As part of the sale, Old SAFE agreed to use commercially reasonable efforts to provide public market liquidity for such Caret units by seeking to provide a listing of the Caret units (or securities into which they may be exchanged) on a public exchange within two years of the sale.
-In the event public market liquidity of the Caret units is not achieved within such two year period at a valuation not less than the purchase price for the Caret units purchased in February 2022, reduced by an amount equal to the amount of subsequent cash distributions made to investors on account of such Caret units, then the investors in the February 2022 transaction have the right to cause their Caret units purchased in February 2022 to be redeemed by Portfolio Holdings at such purchase price as so reduced.
+In the event Because public market liquidity of the Caret units is was not achieved within such two year period at a valuation not less than the purchase price for the Caret units purchased in by February 2022, reduced by an amount equal to the amount of subsequent cash distributions made to investors on account of such Caret units, then 2024, the investors in the February 2022 transaction have had the right to cause their Caret units purchased in February 2022 to be redeemed by Portfolio Holdings at such purchase price as so reduced, less the amount of distributions previously made on such units.
+In April 2024, all of the investors in the February 2022 transaction exercised this right and elected to have their Caret units redeemed.

 On March 31, 2023, shortly before the closing of the Merger, iStar sold and affiliates of MSD Partners bought 5,405,406 shares of Old SAFE's common stock then owned by iStar.
-On March 31, 2023, in conjunction with the closing of the Merger, affiliates of MSD Partners also purchased 100,000 Caret units (refer to Note 11) from the Company for an aggregate purchase price of \$ 20.0 million.
-Additionally, on March 31, 2023, existing third-party Caret unit holders purchased an aggregate of 22,500 Caret units from the Company for an aggregate \$ 4.5 million.
+On March 31, 2023, in conjunction with the closing of the Merger, affiliates of MSD Partners also purchased 100,000 Caret units (refer to Note 11) from the Company for an aggregate purchase price of \$20.0 million.
+Additionally, on March 31, 2023, existing third-party Caret unit holders purchased an aggregate of 22,500 Caret units from the Company for an aggregate \$4.5 million.